ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.24 =
+* Fix for conflicts with the Relevanssi in some installations

 = 6.1.23 =
 * New integration to BuddyPress.
 User submitted links can now appear in activity feed.